FabricExile/kludge/doc/tutorial-cxx-operators.md

 - The line `report("a + b = " + SInt32(a+b));` uses the `operator +` of `MyInt` to add two values of the type

-- The line `a.cxxInc();` calls the `operator ++` of `MyInt`.
+- The line `a.cxx_inc();` calls the `operator ++` of `MyInt`.
 We need this special syntax because there's currently no way to overload `++` (and `--`) in KL

 - The line `a += b;` calls the `operator +=` of `MyInt`.

 As you can see, in all cases but the increment operator the mapping from C++ to KL is direct: we use exactly the same syntax in KL as we do in C++.
-In the case of increment, we use the special `cxxInc` method to perform the increment.
+In the case of increment, we use the special `cxx_inc` method to perform the increment.
 This is a pattern you will see often in Kludge: when there is no direct KL analog for something in C++ it will be available through a method or type that includes `cxx` or `Cxx` in the name.
 More information on how operators are wrapped can be found in [Wrapping Methods and Method-Like Type Additions](adl-methods.md).

 Next: [Tutorial: STL Types and Instantiating Templates](tutorial-stl-types.md)